PowerDNS/pdns/pdns/dnsdistdist/docs/statistics.rst

 ----------
 .. versionadded:: 1.5.0

-Time spent waiting for I/O to complete by the whole system.
+Time spent waiting for I/O to complete by the whole system, in units of USER_HZ.

 cpu-steal
 ---------
 .. versionadded:: 1.5.0

-Stolen time, which is the time spent by the whole system in other operating systems when running in a virtualized environment.
+Stolen time, which is the time spent by the whole system in other operating systems when running in a virtualized environment, in units of USER_HZ.

 cpu-sys-msec
 ------------